 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the HPZipm12.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: HPZipm12.exe is not essential for the Windows OS and causes relatively few problems.
-HPZipm12.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows or in a subfolder of "C:\Documents and Settings".
+HPZipm12.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows or in a subfolder of the user's profile folder.

 There is no information about the author of the file.
 The program is not visible.
 The file is not a Windows core file.
 It is located in the Windows folder, but it is not a Windows core file.
 HPZipm12.exe is able to manipulate other programs.
 Therefore the technical security rating is 52% dangerous, however you should also read the user reviews.